< back to all Color Science Essentials

 Repeatability refers to a single instrument’s ability to give the same reading, regardless of the number of times a sample is measured.
 It’s important to have a repeatable measurement technique that is replicated throughout your supply chain.
 You can learn more about measurement techniques and factors impacting repeatability here.

-What is a “close-tolerance” spectrophotometer?
+3. What is a Close-Tolerance Spectrophotometer?

 The designation as a “close-tolerance” spectrophotometer is reserved for those precision instruments that are manufactured to the highest quality standards and that have the best inter-instrument agreement.
 The “close-tolerance” label applies only to those instruments that have very low maximum allowable variance compared to a master instrument, based on international standards.

 Only a select few instrument models available in the world today produce these exceptional results without the need for adjustments based on instrument profiling.
-The Datacolor Spectro 1000 family of spectrophotometers satisfies the requirements of a true close-tolerance instrument with excellent performance and inter-instrument agreement out of the box.
+The Datacolor Spectro 1000 family of spectrophotometerssatisfies the requirements of a true close-tolerance instrument with excellent performance and inter-instrument agreement out of the box.

 When these close-tolerance instruments are in use throughout an organization, colorimetric data can be confidently shared between them.
 This also ensures that fleets of instruments can be merged or replaced without concerns of significant changes in historical results or ongoing colorimetric decisions.
 To avoid significant variation in measurement results, it is important to take these requirements into consideration when adding spectrophotometers or replacing old ones.